nilmoreno128/CameraController-Unity/README.md

 # Simple Camera Controller
-A Unity asset providing smooth and customizable camera controls for 3D games, including the ability to follow specific objects upon clicking them.
+A Unity asset designed to provide smooth and customizable camera controls for 3D games.
+It includes the ability for the camera to dynamically follow specific objects when clicked, allowing for an intuitive and interactive player experience.

 ## Features
-- **Smooth Camera Movement**: Control the camera with mouse and keyboard input.
+- **Smooth Camera Movement**: Control the camera with mouse and keyboard inputs, offering a smooth and responsive experience.
-- **Plug-and-Play**: Simple integration—drag and drop into your scene.
+- **Plug-and-Play**: Quick and simple integration—just drag and drop the prefab into your scene and it’s ready to use.
-- **Customizable Settings**: Easily adjust speed and position limits.
+- **Customizable Settings**: Easily adjust movement speed, camera rotation limits, and position boundaries to fit the needs of your game.
-- **Follow Objects**: Configure objects to be followable.
+- **Follow Objects**: Enable the camera to automatically track specific objects in your scene when clicked, creating a more interactive and engaging gameplay experience.

 ## Installation
 1. Download the `CameraController.unitypackage` file from this repository.
-2. Open your Unity project and navigate to **Assets > Import Package > Custom Package**.
+2. Open your Unity project and go to **Assets > Import Package > Custom Package**.
 3. Select the `CameraController.unitypackage` file and click **Import**.

 ## How to Use
 1. Import the asset as described above.
-2. Drag the `CameraController` prefab into your scene.
+2. Drag the `CameraController` prefab into your scene to add the camera.
-3. Configure the camera in the **Inspector**:
+3. Adjust the camera settings in the **Inspector** to customize the movement speed, rotation limits, and other parameters.
-   - Adjust movement speed and limits.

-### Configuring Followable Objects
-To enable the "follow object" feature:
+4. To make objects followable:
-1. Attach the `CameraFollowController` script to any object you want the camera to follow.
+   - Attach the `CameraFollowController` script to any object you want the camera to track.
-2. When the object is clicked during gameplay, the camera will dynamically track it
+   - Click the object during gameplay, and the camera will follow it, offering a dynamic and responsive view of the action.